motech-implementations/ldap-viewer/README.md

 # NMS LDAP Manager
-LDAP user manager for NMS
+LDAP user manager for NMS - a Pentaho plugin.

-Default MySQL credentials used: root/password
-Default MySQL database used: nms_ldap - must be created beforehand

-To run locally, use mvn test tomcat7:run - this should reload static files dynamically
+Run mvn clean install to build a zip file.
+This file should get unzipped to the Pentaho solutions system directory.
+Look at install.sh for an installation example.